pytest-dev/pytest/HOWTORELEASE.rst

 .. important::

-    pytest releases must be prepared on **Linux** because the docs and examples expect to be executed in that platform.
+    pytest releases must be prepared on **Linux** because the docs and examples expect to be executed on that platform.

 #.
 Create a branch ``release-X.Y.Z`` with the version for the release.